swysocki/swysocki.github.io/_posts/2022-07-02-control-your-linebreaks.md

 more code than I write.
 Have you ever noticed how short newspaper and magazine lines are?
 They are short because studies have shown that [limiting line length](https://en.wikipedia.org/wiki/Line_length) aids in the legibility of media.
-We aren't reading the newspaper but the I feel the same concepts apply.
+We aren't reading the newspaper, but I feel the same concepts apply.
 Allow me to demonstrate.

 Let's look at a long line that may exist in a Bash script: